palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 ![Battery Connection](../assets/images/wifi_ganglion_power.jpg)

-## WiFi Configuration for Firmware v2.x.x
+## WiFi Configuration for Firmware 2.0 and later

-WiFi Shields got powerful in firmware 2.0.0, we learned lot's and iterated continuously, we love the new features on the WiFi Shield, where we is a world wide community of empowered hackers and researchers alike.
+WiFi Shields got powerful in firmware 2.0.0, we learned a lot and iterated continuously, we love the new features on the WiFi Shield, where we is a world wide community of empowered hackers and researchers alike.

 ### WiFi Shield Mode of Operations